 - Use the power of logic

-Schengen Visa interview questions are open-ended and require personalised answers that sound professional and intelligent.
+Schengen Visa interview questions are open-ended and require personalised answers that sound smart and professional.
 For example, if the Visa officers ask you, “Why do you want to travel to Italy?” do not give them a flat, impersonal answer such as “Because it’s a nice country”.
 Use the power of logic to explain your choices and decisions.

 - Act like you would be okay with a Visa denial

 When you act like a Schengen Visa is your whole life, this desperation shows at the interview and can jeopardise your entire application.
 Don’t let your itch to travel to Europe come off as desperation.
 Show Visa officers you are eager to visit the Schengen Area, but act as it wouldn’t be the end of the world if your application got rejected.

 Lying during your interview is a sure recipe for Schengen Visa rejection.
 Organise your supporting documents in a professional folder and give honest answers based on the information provided in your documents.
 Never ever attend to hide information or provide fake or vague non-answers.

 Conclusion: A successful interview has a tremendous positive impact on the Schengen Visa grant decision.